-If someone not connected to your group begins talking with a youth, leaders must call that youth over to the group.
-This removes the youth from the situation.
-If removing the youth doesn't work and the stranger is persistent, one adult must remove the group and engage them in an activity while another adult talks with the stranger.
+If someone not connected to your group begins talking with a youth, leaders must call that youth over to the group to remove the youth from the situation.
+If that doesn't work and the stranger is persistent, one adult must remove the group and engage them in an activity while another adult talks with the stranger.

 Overnight Programs are opportunities to provide deeper meaningful wilderness experiences for youth.
 They can provide greater learning opportunities, friendships through common experiences, and memories that last forever.
 However, overnight programs also require an additional layer of risk management.
 Supervision is trickier when everyone is asleep, and personal activities surrounding bedtime, such as changing and personal hygiene, need to be supervised safely and respectfully.
-During an overnight program: